 Dr. William “Albert” Kelly was born on the 26th of June, 1876 in Chatham, Ontario.
-His parents George W. Kelly and the former Matilda Richardson were farmers in Chatham Twp.
-He had an older sister Alice Mary Kelly who was born on the 17th of December, 1870 and a younger Sarah Mabel Foster Kelly who was born on the 8th of February, 1880.
-Dr. Kelly graduated from Chatham Collegiate Institute prior to medical school.
+He was the 2nd of 3 children born to George W. Kelly and the former Matilda Richardson.
+His parents were farmers in Chatham Twp. and his siblings were; Alice Mary Kelly who was born on the 17th of December, 1870 and Sarah Mabel Foster Kelly who was born on the 8th of February, 1880.
+Dr. Kelly graduated from Chatham Collegiate Institute prior to attending medical school.

 He married Mary Elizabeth Willson on the 23rd of September, 1903 in Lambton County.
-She was born on the 3rd of October, 1881 in Dawn Twp (Lambton Co.), the daughter of Hiram Willson and the former Elizabeth Herson.
-She had an older brother Walter, an older sister Maud and a younger brother Charles and her parents were farmers.
-Her mother died when she was 6 years old.
+She was born on the 3rd of October, 1881 in Dawn Twp (Lambton Co).
+She was the 3rd of 4 children born to Hiram Willson and the former Elizabeth Herson.
+Her parents were farmers and her siblings were; Walter Herson Willson, Maud Louisa Willson and Charles Cromwell Willson.
+Mrs. Kelly’s mother died when she was 6 years old.

-Dr. and Mrs. Kelly had 3 sons born to them, when they lived in Florence.
+Dr. and Mrs. Kelly had 3 sons born to them, while they lived in Florence.
 Their first son Gerald Willson Kelly was born on the 10th of July, 1904.
-Sadly he died on the 3rd of September, 1906.
+Sadly he died in Chatham on the 3rd of September, 1906 of ileocolitis.
 He was buried at St Matthew’s Anglican Cemetery in Florence.
 He rests near his maternal grandparents.
 Their second son, Garnet Willson Kelly was born on the 7th of December, 1907 and a third son, Charles Walter Kelly was born on the 19th of August, 1910.

-He was a member of the Florence Masonic Lodge #390.
-He served as District Deputy Grand Master for the Chatham District in 1912.
+Dr. Kelly was a member of the Florence Masonic Lodge #390.
+He served as the District Deputy Grand Master for the Chatham District in 1912.

-While he was in Florence, due to the close proximity to Kent County, he saw patients in Kent County.
-His name appears on birth and death records in Thamesville and Zone Township.
+While he practiced medicine in Florence he routinely saw patients in Chatham-Kent.
+Dr. Kelly’s name appears on birth and death records in Thamesville and Zone Township.

 Dr. and Mrs. Kelly moved to London, Ontario in 1926.
 He worked up until June of 1943, when he became ill.
 Dr. Kelly died on the 30th of December, 1943 in London.
 At the time of his death, he resided at 185 Wharncliff Road.
 He was buried at Mount Pleasant Cemetery in London.